About the JPT

 - A wedding rehearsal dinner event complete with a film festival created by the bride & groom (the stars being their friends & relatives)

 - Screening of Live performances from all over the world.
-Our Live and encore pre-recorded screenings in HD on our big screen include The National Theatre in London, Royal Opera House in London, The Bolshoi Ballet in Moscow, The Kenneth Branaugh Theater Company and more.
+Our Live and encore pre-recorded screenings in HD on our big screen include The National Theatre in London, Royal Opera House in London, The Bolshoi Ballet in Moscow and more.

 For information on visiting or renting the Jane Pickens Theater & Event Center, call our office at 401-846-5474 or contact us.